sebsto/meetup-crawler/README.md

 cdk deploy -c env=dev|prod "*"
 ```

-Take note of the output (in blue). **These are scattered accross different place, and not just at the end of the cdk command output.** Think about scrolling up a bit to find them.
+Take note of the output (in blue). **These are scattered accross different places, and not just at the end of the cdk command output.** Think about scrolling up a bit to find them.

 ```text
 meetup-infra-dev-vpc.ExportsOutputRefmeetupcrawlervpclambdaSubnet2Subnet6115C64F27ACAA43 = subnet-08da2cf1dde91f6b7